fireblade-engine/ecs/README.md

 ### 👫 Relatives

 This ECS implementation provides an integrated way of creating a [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) hierarchy of entities by forming parent-child relationships.
 Entities can become children of a parent entity.
 In family terms they become **relatives**.
 Families provide iteration over these relationships.
-The entity hierachy implementation does not use an additional component therefore keeping the hierarchy intact over different component-families.
+The entity hierarchy implementation does not use an additional component therefore keeping the hierarchy intact over different component-families.
-This feature is especially useful for implenting a [scene graph](https://en.wikipedia.org/wiki/Scene_graph).
+This feature is especially useful for implementing a [scene graph](https://en.wikipedia.org/wiki/Scene_graph).

 ```swift
 // create entities with 0 to n components